UBC-DSCI/reproducible-and-trustworthy-workflows-for-data-science/materials/_build/html/_sources/materials/lectures/02-version-control-1.md

 ## Creating a pull request

 To create a pull request,
+you first need to ensure all the local changes you made on the new branch are also available on the remote repository
+(i.e., you need to push them).
+Once that has happened you need to go to the remote GitHub repository, as pull requests are created from there.

-go to the remote GitHub repository, and usually GitHub will should show you a yellow banner listing any recently pushed branches.
+GitHub often tries to be helpful when a change is pushed to a new branch that doesn't yet exist on the default branch by showing you a yellow banner listing any recently pushed branches.

 <img src="img/create-pr.png" width=700>